Every day there are more plant-based athletes.

 15. Vegan Welsh 3000’s

 A bunch of vegan trail runners who got together and organized a vegan ultra trail race.
 But not just any trail race.
 The V3K (Vegan Welsh 3000s) has become a recognized skyrunning ultra race.
 Spend the day running the tallest peaks in Wales and partake in the all vegan food at aid stations, while enjoying the company of similar-minded individuals.
 You don’t have to be vegan to enter, but you’ll need to be vegan for the day.
 However, with all of the vegan food and snacks provided along the way, it shouldn’t be difficult.
 If you’re not up for the run, but want to be involved and support them, think about volunteering.
 It takes a lot to organize a race, so understandably they’re always looking for another helping hand.
-Follow V3K to see their current trail adventures as they get ready for the race at the end of June.
+Follow V3K to see their current trail adventures.

 16. Derek Tresize